Here’s the MileLion’s review of the UOB Lady’s Card, the card that never fails to stimulate wholesome and sensitive online discourse.

 - UOB Lady’s Solitaire Metal Card

-The UOB Lady’s Classic and Lady’s Platinum Cards are basically the same.
-They have the same annual fee (S$192.60), and each enjoys one quarterly bonus category (see below).
+The UOB Lady’s Classic and Lady’s Platinum Cards are basically identical.
+They have the same annual fee (S$194.40), and enjoy one quarterly bonus category, capped at S$1,000 per calendar month.

 Do note that you can only hold one Lady’s Card at a time.
 If you’re a UOB Lady’s Card member and apply for a UOB Lady’s Solitaire, your existing card will be cancelled at the time of approval (and vice versa).